potatob01/potatob01.github.io/content/movies/still-walking/index.md

 +++
-date = '2025-06-03T21:28:11-07:00'
+date = '2025-06-10T01:41:25-07:00'
-draft = true
+draft = false
 title = 'Still Walking (2008)'
 directors = ['Kore-eda']
 image = "cover.jpg"
-subtitle = "8.5/10 - A modest but profound display of human nature."
+subtitle = "9/10 - A subtle but profound portrait of human nature."
 +++

-Stripped of plot twists and dramatic expectations set in Hollywood, simplicity drives the beauty of Still Walking.
+Stripped of plot twists and Hollywood-esque drama, simplicity drives the beauty of Still Walking.

-To commemorate the death of their brother Junpei, Ryota and Chinami visit their parents' home in Yokohama.
-Chinami is accompanied by her husband and two kids, while Ryota comes with his wife Yukari and her child Atsushi.
-Ryota recently married Yukari, whose previous husband passed away, to his parents Kyohei and Toshiko's dismay.
-Importantly, Atsushi is the child of Yukari's previous marriage, and not the child of Ryota and Yukari.

-As grief and regret bubble through the day, Koreeda begins to reveal the small but significant frustrations that each character has.
-Kyohei grieves for Junpei, who was destined to continue his family clinic and bring honor to the family.
-While he hoped Ryota would take his place, Ryota instead decided to work in art restoration and is between jobs.
-Toshiko wishes that Ryota had married a different woman, instead of a woman who's been in a previous relationship.
-And Yukari wishes throughout the whole day that the Yokoyama family would just treat Atsushi like family, not a guest.
+Over the course of a little over 24 hours, Still Walking follows the Yokoyama family's memorial for their eldest son Junpei.
+The parents, Kyohei and Toshiko Yokoyama, host their two remaining children Ryota and Chinami at their house for the day.
+Junpei's death was particularly difficult for the parents, as he was the favorite of the three and was destined to continue the family clinic, the lifelong pride of his father Kyohei.
+While Kyohei had some hope left for Ryota, Ryota instead became an art restorer and is often between jobs, which the father is still conflicted over.
+To make matters worse, Ryota married Yukari, a widow with a son from her previous marriage, a marriage that both parents (especially his mother) still haven't accepted.

+# Family

+The parents aren't the only ones with gripes: there's tension between everyone in the family.
+Ryota's stepson refuses to call him "dad", struggling to understand how Ryota fits in his own family.
+Toshiko, with her signature passive-aggressiveness, wants Ryota to have a son of his own.
+And crucially, Yukari just wants the Yokoyama family to treat Atsushi as their own.

-But these tensions rarely come to light.
-The movie is filled with scenes where the family just acts like a family: eating together, asking for recipes, gossipping about other people.
-The only glimpses we get into what each person really thinks are in small, isolated scenes, like the small moments of silence or the interactions between a few, specific characters.
-Otherwise, when the family is together, each of the characters demonstrate restraint in an incredibly Japanese yet universal fashion.
-Ryota lies about having work to the family to make sure he doesn't disappoint his father.
-Yukari keeps an incredibly positive, outgoing, and helpful attitude in attempt to gain the family's favor.
+But there's never confrontation in the family.
+Through their gripes, the family just acts like a family: eating together, asking for recipes, gossiping about other people.
+The only glimpses we get into what each person really thinks are in small, isolated scenes – scenes where the family isn't together.
+Otherwise, when the family is together, each of the characters demonstrate restraint in both a uniquely Japanese way and a universally understandable fashion.
+Ryota does his best to keep talking with his dad, and calms his worries by pretending he has a job.
+Toshiko keeps conversation with Yukari, who is extremely good-spirited and kind, with Toshiko even gifting her a kimono at the end.

-It's through these interactions that we can see Koreeda'
+And that's really what makes family.
+The love is never perfect – expectations feel too high, and there's never a perfect understanding between everyone.
+But there's an everlasting link that brings them together.

+# Grief

+When Yoshio shows up – the fat, unemployed, and "loser"-like classmate that Junpei died saving – Toshiko feels incredible grief thinking that her son's life was lost for a man like him.
+In an incredibly powerful scene where Ryota asks why the family still invites him after fifteen years, Toshiko states, "Not having someone to hate makes it all the worse for me."

+Later on in the day, Toshiko asks Ryota about the name of a sumo wrestler that she can't seem to remember.
+He can't seem to remember either, which bugs her for the rest of the day.
+As Ryota leaves the town and the bus departs, he remembers the name, remarking, "It's always like that, I'm always a little late."
+That was the last day that Ryota saw his parents.

+And at the very end of the film, through a voiceover, Ryota tells us that he never got to watch a soccer game with his dad, or give his mom a ride in a car – something that his parents always wished to do.

+It's only human nature to miss opportunities: opportunities to forgive, opportunities to love.
+Written in thoughts of his own late mother, Kore-eda surely understands this well.
+And while there is a "life is fleeting" message to be said, it's really about grief.
+The inevitability of lingering grief in the cycle of life.

+# My thoughts!

+Kore-eda's orchestration of all these different scenes is nothing short of masterful.
+The characters seem so genuine and the scenes so real that you feel like you've just been plopped in the Yokoyama home for a day.
+It's really the small details (which there are SO many of) that give the film such a profound feeling, something that has always been Kore-eda's strong suit.
+Throughout the entire two hours of the film, it doesn't feel like a single second is wasted – every scene has weight and importance in the story.

+There's also an incredibly attractive style that the movie has when the plot is driven by these small details rather than action or plot twists.
+It's helped by the actors, who really excel in their roles.
+Kirin Kiki, playing the role of Toshiko, creates a perfect persona for the calm yet snide person that Toshiko is.
+The child actor for Atsushi, Shohei Tanaka, is incredible in creating a nuanced, complicated character while still feeling just like a kid.

+And yes, the film isn't perfect.
+The subtlety definitely isn't for everyone – Owen Gleiberman from Entertainment Weekly calls it "fetishistic" and "a tad frustrating", which is understandable considering the extremely different approach that Kore-eda loves to take.
+But the power behind Kore-eda's ability to convey emotion is not to be underestimated.